lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                         (FCN)
 ~~~~
 {: #Fig-LastFrag title='Detailed format for the All-1 SCHC Fragment'}
-The total size of the All-1 SCHC Fragment header is generally not a multiple of the L2 Word size.

-If the size of the tiles carried in the SCHC Fragment Payload does not nicely complement the SCHC Header size
-in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.

-The padding bits that are added MUST be less that the L2 Word size.

-The optional MIC concatenated with the All-1 SCHC Fragment Payload MUST be at least the size of an L2 Word.
+The optional MIC concatenated with the optional All-1 SCHC Fragment Payload MUST be at least the size of an L2 Word.
 The rationale is that, even in the presence of padding, the All-1 SCHC Fragment needs to be distinguishable from the SCHC Sender-Abort (see {{SenderAbort}}).
 If the MIC is absent, or if it is present but its size is less than an L2 Word,
 this requirement places a constraint on the size of the Payload.
 Meeting this constraint may entail saving an L2 Word from the payload of the previous SCHC Fragment
 to make the payload of this All-1 SCHC Fragment big enough.

+The total size of the All-1 SCHC Fragment header is generally not a multiple of the L2 Word size.

+If the size of the SCHC Fragment Payload does not nicely complement the SCHC Header size
+in a way that would make the SCHC Fragment a multiple of the L2 Word, then padding bits MUST be added.

 ### SCHC ACK format {#ACK}